Managing ExpressJs API Kubernetes Deployment with Flux

 Prepare Express JS API for Flux

-In order for Flux to automate image deployment later we will need to update our ExpressJS application manifest files.
-We are going to update the overlay with a couple comments.
-These comments will allow flux to identify these fields and push updates to the repository whenever the ExpressJS API image changes.
-It will update the tag and name seperately as needed.
+In order for Flux to automate image deployment later, we will need to update our ExpressJS application manifest files.
+We are going to update the overlay with a couple of comments.
+These comments will allow Flux to identify these fields and push updates to the repository whenever the ExpressJS API image changes.
+It will update the tag and name separately as needed.

 resources: